zxeros/doorless/README.md

-USE AT YOUR OWN RISK, THIS BREAKES HYPIXEL'S TOS
+USE AT YOUR OWN RISK, THIS BREAKS HYPIXEL'S TOS